rjhprogress/02_hw_code_refractor/README.md

 <p>The technologies used to build this website are HTML, and CSS.</p>

-<h2>The semantic elements I applied to the code casebase, which fall in sequential order are:</h2>
+<p>The semantic elements I applied to the code casebase, which fall in sequential order are:</p>
 header, nav, main, section, article, aside, and footer.